 Calculation of named agents

-- They are registered in the People tool and are currently employed in a team.
+- They are registered in the People tool.

 - They are scheduled on at least one shift within the default scenario.